VVP8126/MERN-ZUSTAND-EXP-client/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is MERN project.
+Added more examples with Express.
+Used Zustand

 Original example see in:
 https://developer.mozilla.org/ru/docs/Learn/Server-side/Express_Nodejs/skeleton_website